September 3, 2013

 The proposed regulations require that furniture manufacturers test their furniture to ensure that it is smolder resistant.
 These tests will provide better fire safety than the previous open-air flame retardant requirements.
 Fire retardant materials have not been shown to be effective in preventing fires.
 In December 2010, almost 150 scientists worldwide from a variety of disciplines joined in a statement critiquing flame retardants, stating the following:

 Moreover, the proposed regulations will use new technology, such as smolder-resistant materials, that eliminate the need of furniture manufacturers to cover their products in flame retardant chemicals that have health risks.
-Research indicates that exposure to these chemicals may be associated with disruption of hormones, neurological underdevelopment, reproductive abnormalities, and cancer.2 Because adverse health reactions can take years to develop, it will take many years of longitudinal research to determine all the deleterious effects that these flame retardants already had on children and adults.
+Research indicates that exposure to these chemicals may be associated with disruption of hormones, neurological underdevelopment, reproductive abnormalities, and cancer.[end Brown P., Cordner A. (2011).
+Lessons Learned From Flame Retardant Use And Regulation Could Enhance Future Control Of Potentially Hazardous Chemicals.
+Health Affairs 30 (5): 906-14.
+Retrieved from ABI/INFORM Global (accessed June 21, 2012).]
+Because adverse health reactions can take years to develop, it will take many years of longitudinal research to determine all the deleterious effects that these flame retardants already had on children and adults.
 Due to their widespread use in consumer products as well as their presence in wildlife and the environment, potential exposure is significant throughout the United States, which is a serious public health concern.

 In summary, we strongly support the modified revision of California’s Technical Bulletin 117 and greatly appreciate your agency’s work on this issue.
 Please let us know if we can be of any help in supporting your efforts.